ValgulNecron/ValgulNecron/README.md

-- 🌱 I’m currently learning : C#, js/css/html, php, java, vb, rust
+- 🌱 I’m currently learning : rust
 - 📫 How to reach me: on discord valgul#8329 (260706120086192129) or on signal valgul